a-bruhn/a-bruhn.github.io/_posts/2025-07-27-the-farmhouse.md

 It was still quite hot for September, so uncle Phil decided to prepare some fresh lemonade for us to enjoy.

-> _"I'm sorry if I come off snappy sometimes,"_ aunt Marie suddenly uttered..
+> _"I'm sorry if I come off snippy sometimes,"_ aunt Marie suddenly uttered..
 >
 > _"Oh I hadn't noticed anything like that."_